 - Provide and expand funding for career pathways for all students. - Increase opportunities consistent with the expansion of dual enrollment, TRIO, and GEAR-up programs. - Ensure equity of CTE opportunities by supporting rural and urban community college partnerships. - Support the continuation of federal policies that allow ESAs to regionalize CTE to ensure opportunities for all students.
-Specifically, the federal government must continue to support consortiums through fiduciary, professional development, and stackable credentialing policies. - Support ESAs leading the collaboration between multi-layered education systems and be the link between K-12, higher education, and career pathways.
+Specifically, the federal government must continue to support consortiums through fiduciary, professional development, and stackable credentialing policies. - Support collaboration between multi-layered education systems, as ESAs, can be a link between K-12, higher education, and career pathways.